ets-labs/python-dependency-injector/docs/tutorials/cli.rst

 With a help of :ref:`containers` and :ref:`providers` we have defined how to assemble application components.

 ``Selector`` provider served as a switch for selecting the database format based on a configuration.
-:ref:`configuration-provider` helped to deal with reading YAML file and environment variable.
+:ref:`configuration-provider` helped to deal with reading a YAML file and environment variables.

 We used :ref:`wiring` feature to inject the dependencies into the ``main()`` function.
 :ref:`provider-overriding` feature helped in testing.